huboqiang/CarND-MPC-Project/README.md

 }
 ```

-and the range of constant values were defined as zero.
+and the range of `state` values were all constant and should be defined as zero.

 ```cpp
 constraints_lowerbound[x_start] = x;